 The Company accounts for share-based payments using the fair value method.
 For employees and directors, the fair value of the award is measured, as discussed below, on the grant date.
 For non-employees, fair value is generally valued based on the fair value of the services provided or the fair value of the equity instruments on the measurement date, whichever is more readily determinable.
-The Company accounts for performance-based share payments by measuring the fair value of the grant when the performance criteria are deemed satisfied and recognizing the associated expense at that time.
+The Company accounts for performance-based share payments by measuring the fair value of the grant when the performance criteria are deemed probable and recognizing the associated expense at that time.
 The Company has granted stock options at exercise prices equal to the closing price of the Company's common stock as reported by The Nasdaq Capital Market, with input from management on the date of grant.
 Upon exercise of an option or warrant, the Company issues new shares of common stock out of its authorized shares.

 The weighted-average fair value of options and warrants has been estimated on the grant date or measurement date using the Black-Scholes pricing model.
 The fair value of each instrument is estimated on the grant date or measurement date utilizing certain assumptions for a risk-free interest rate, volatility and expected remaining lives of the awards.
 The risk-free interest rate used is the United States Treasury rate for the day of the grant having a term equal to the life of the equity instrument.
+The volatility percentage used was derived from the Company's share price equal to the expected term of the option grant.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and the Company uses different assumptions, the Company's stock-based compensation expense could be materially different in the future.